apenwarr/redo/Documentation/cookbook/defaults/index.md

 This feature is critical to redo's recursive nature; it's the reason that essays like [Recursive Make Considered Harmful](http://aegis.sourceforge.net/auug97.pdf) don't apply to redo.
-Any redo target, anywhere in your source tree, can use redo-ifchange to depend on one of your other targets, and the dependency will work right.
+Any redo target, anywhere in your source tree, can use redo-ifchange to depend on any of your other targets, and the dependency will work right.

 Why does redo change to the directory containing the .do file, instead of